jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 2. Categorical - "production_country"
 3. Bernoulli - "BBC Films", "Canal+", "Castle Rock Entertainment", "Epsilon Motion Pictures", "France 2 Cinema", "Malpaso Productions", "Millenium Films", "Morgan Creek Productions", "Regency Enterprises", "Studio Babelsberg", "Action", "Arnold Schwarzenegger", "Dustin Hoffman", "Tom Cruise", "Willem Dafoe"

+When implementing other models for the final project, evaluation will be done similarly for the binary case, and mean squared error will likely be used for the regression cases.

 #### **Unsupervised Learning:** :exclamation::exclamation:

-Unsupervised learning can be evaluated using standard clustering metrics such as silhouette coefficient or the Davies-Bouldin index.
+Unsupervised learning will be evaluated using standard clustering metrics such as silhouette coefficient or the Davies-Bouldin index.
 For anomaly detection evaluation will be more qualitative and focused on improved visualization and results.

 ### **Timeline:**